j-pride/pride.pm/readme.md

 ## Building PriDE

-PriDE is a maven based project.
+PriDE is a Maven-based project.
 The JUnit-Tests can be executed against different types of databases.
 At the moment the following types of databases are supported and actively tested on [Travis CI](https://travis-ci.org/j-pride/pride.pm):

 * HSQLDB (Version 2.x.x)
 * MySQL (Version 5.5)
-* Postgres (Version 10.x)
+* Postgres (Version 9.6)
 * Oracle XE 11g
 * Oracle EE (Exadata) **Not on Travis CI, but works in production!**